QuorateTechnology/pybash/README.md

 # pybash
-A Python library for combining common linux commands using bash-like pipes
+A Python library for combining common linux commands using bash-like pipes.

 Currently in development.
 Does not work yet!